 Subsidiaries are companies whose voting stock is more than 50% owned by a controlling (or parent) company.
 As parent companies are not required to report on each of their subsidiaries these can be challenging to research.

-Private Companies are not listed on the stock exchange.
-They are not required to release information about themselves publically and can be challenging to research.
+Private companies are not listed on the stock exchange.
+They are not required to release information about themselves publicly and can be challenging to research.
+See 9.
+Sources for private companies